 ShipBob also tracks inventory and order data over time, so you can improve demand forecasts and plan for your business’s future.

 Distribute inventory strategically with ShipBob’s fulfilment network

 Customers want to get their orders quickly – but for brands with customers all over the US, long-distance shipping is both time-consuming and expensive.

-By distributing and storing inventory across ShipBob’s 50 fulfilment centres, brands can physically place their inventory closer to customers.
-This minimises shipping distances, reduces shipping costs, and helps orders arrive on doorsteps faster.
+By distributing and storing inventory across ShipBob’s 50 fulfilment centers, brands can physically place their inventory closer to customers.
+This minimizes shipping distances, reduces shipping costs, and helps orders arrive on doorsteps faster.

 ShipBob’s Ideal Inventory Distribution tool can even help you determine the most strategic locations to leverage and how many units to allocate using historical order destination data.

 When you’re ready to scale your brand to the next level, ShipBob is ready to scale with you.

 Whether you’re looking to forge retail partnerships, enter new sales channels, or expand into new countries, ShipBob’s DTC and B2B fulfilment solutions (as well as our proprietary in-house warehouse management system, or WMS) can help you grow seamlessly.

 Partnering with ShipBob enables your brand to grow with ease, and manage your new partners, integrations, and sales streams through a single, omnichannel platform.